mbruno46/pslog/README.md

 pip install -U git+https://github.com/mbruno46/pslog.git@main
 ```

-After installation, `pyobs` can be imported like any other package
+After installation, `pslog` can be imported like any other package

 ## Documentation